 I counted up the number of beloved kale salad recipes on this blog the other day and came up with an even twelve.
 Kale salads are my favorite so I decided they deserve a dedicated post!

-Why do I love kale salads so?
-Well, for one, dressed kale salads keep well in the refrigerator for a couple of days, unlike most salads made with more delicate greens.
+Why do I love kale salads?
+For starters, dressed kale salads keep well in the refrigerator for a couple of days, unlike most salads made with more delicate greens.
 Since they store well, they are a great pack-for-lunch option.

 Secondly, kale salads are packed full of nutrients and fiber thanks to the kale and complementary produce.
 Did you know that just one cup of kale offers over two times the amount of Vitamin A you need in one day?
 It’s no wonder I feel like Wonder Woman after I eat a giant kale salad.

 Last but not least, kale salads are perfect for when you’re in the mood for a big meal but don’t want to feel weighed down afterward.
-They’re especially great during the holidays—whether you’ve overindulged in cookies or just need a hearty option to offer vegetarians, kale salad is the answer.
+They’re especially great during the holidays—whether you’ve overindulged in cookies or need a hearty option to offer vegetarians.

-There is an art to making a great kale salad, one that I picked up when I briefly worked at a raw/vegan restaurant owned by Matthew Kenney.
+There is an art to making a great kale salad, and I learned a lot when I worked at a raw/vegan restaurant owned by chef Matthew Kenney.
+Read on for my best kale salad tips!

 Below, you’ll find my twelve favorite kale salads (ten salads and two recipes with kale salad components), plus special diet details and comments from readers who can vouch for these salads.
 I don’t say it enough, but I love your feedback!